 - By Spring 2026, 68% of 4th grade students will demonstrate proficiency in English Language Arts as measured by New Jersey state assessments (baseline = 51% proficiency).

-- We are developing a strategic partnership with the United Way of Northern NJ to help coordinate community services and identify funding sources.
-An initial joint venture is the application for a Robert Wood Johnson Foundation grant to catalyze local momentum for cross-sector collaboration, engaging diverse partners to build a healthier community.
+- We are building a strategic partnership with United Way of Northern NJ to help coordinate community services and identify funding sources.
+An initial joint venture was a grant application to catalyze local momentum for cross-sector collaboration.

-- We are reaching out to Newton Medical Center and Zufall Health Center to investigate mutual interest in providing on-site wellness and mental health services.
+- We are engaging Zufall Health Center, the Center for Evaluation and Counseling, Youth Advocate Programs and other providers to investigate mutual interest in providing on-site wellness and mental health services.